gvwilson/sdxpy/src/layout/index.md

 as well,
 which can be removed if people are willing to accept change.
 In practice,
-that often means that it sticks around longer than it should…
+that often means that it sticks around longer than it should.

 <div class="callout" markdown="1">